 Make sure the wireless settings in the computer and router match exactly.

-The Wireless Network Name (SSID) and security settings of the router and wireless computer must match exactly.
+The Wireless Network Name (SSID) and WEP or WPA settings of the router and wireless computer must match exactly.

 Make sure the network settings of the computer are correct.